ryanduchin/music-video-collector/README.md

 Advanced Optimization
 - [ ] re-ordering/optimizing the feeds ordered-by (user/playlist/post)
+- [ ] add 'add-to-playlist' button onto thumbnails
+- [ ] user show page has that user's likes (might be a bit hard with little payoff)

 Not going to get to:
 - [ ] Edit profile with tagline